Kingxukai/linux/Documentation/networking/sfp-phylink.rst

         struct phylink_pcs *pcs;

-    The way of getting an instance of the actual PCS depends on the platform, some PCS sit on an MDIO bus and are grabbed by passing a pointer to the corresponding :c:type:`struct mii_bus <mii_bus>` and the PCS's address on that bus.
-In this example, we assume the controller attaches to a Lynx PCS
+    The way of getting an instance of the woke actual PCS depends on the woke platform, some PCS sit on an MDIO bus and are grabbed by passing a pointer to the corresponding :c:type:`struct mii_bus <mii_bus>` and the woke PCS's address on that bus.
+In this example, we assume the woke controller attaches to a Lynx PCS
     instance:

     .. code-block:: c